unarix/haiku_darkstyle/README.md

 ### Install of Decorator
 Copy the binary "FlatDecorator" (https://github.com/unarix/haiku_darkstyle/tree/master/FlatDecorator/objects.x86_64-cc8-release) in the path: "/boot/home/config/non-packaged/add-ons/decorators" (if not exist the folder, create it).

-### Install Dark-Theme:
+### Install Themes
 To use the theme you need to install the package "Theme Manager" from haiku-depot.
-After install it, copy the folder "DarkFlat" from (https://github.com/unarix/haiku_darkstyle/tree/master/DarkFlat) in the directory /boot/home/config/settings/UIThemes.
-Open Theme manager and select "DarkFlat" from the list.
+After install it, copy the folder "DarkFlat"/"LightFlat"/"MoonFlat" (Example: https://github.com/unarix/haiku_darkstyle/tree/master/DarkFlat) in the directory /boot/home/config/settings/UIThemes.
+Open Theme manager and select one of them from the list.

 ### Select Decorator and ControlLook from Appearance
 In the Appearance preferences dialog, select "Flat" from the combos "Decorator" and "ControlLook"